appsmithorg/appsmith-docs/website/docs/connect-data/reference/airtable.md

 ## Create queries

+The following section is a reference guide that provides a complete description of all the read and write operation commands with their parameters to create Airtable queries.

 <figure>
   <img src="/img/airtable-query-screen.png" style={{width: "100%", height: "auto"}} alt="Configuring a List Records query." />
   <figcaption align="center"><i>Configuring a List Records query.</i></figcaption>